sccn/sccn.github.io/workshops/EEGLAB_2020_Lublin.md

 faculty and other professional.
 The registration costs includes conference space rental, all coffee breaks, and a short excursion.

-<b>Registration:</b> <span style="color: "red""> Registration are now closed and
-will be reopened in 2022. </span>
+<b>Registration: Please complete this [form)](https://docs.google.com/forms/d/e/1FAIpQLSdaQ7elxr_1fumn0DCYVI1qDrOeDqaWGNFljtdghokQRVKmfg/viewform) by April 30.

 <b>Call for papers:</b> During the EEGLAB Workshop in Lublin a poster
 session will be held.
-We offer the possibility of publishing abstracts of presentations in [Advances in Cognitive Psychology](http://www.ac-psych.org/en/home) – a scientific journal (IF
-2018: 1.432) devoted primarily to the study of perception, language processing, attention, memory, and cognition.
+We offer the possibility of publishing abstracts of presentations in [Advances in Cognitive Psychology](http://www.ac-psych.org/en/home) – a scientific journal (IF-5 years =: 1.262) devoted primarily to the study of perception, language processing, attention, memory, and cognition.
 The journal’s broad focus encompasses the behavioral, cognitive, and brain sciences.
 Additionally, selected authors may be invited to contribute to special issue of ACP